Bowling Green station: 1970s renovation

-On July 14, 1975, it was announced that the project's completion was then delayed to March 1976.
+Work was initially set to be finished in 1974.
+In July 1975, it was announced that the project's completion had been delayed to March 1976.
+In December 1976, a spokesperson for the New York City Transit Authority (NYCTA) said that work on the project would not be completed until early 1977.
 The southern headhouse entrance was closed for six months beginning in April 1978 as it was being rehabilitated.
 The renovation was completed in 1978 at a cost of $16.8 million.
-Funding for the project was provided from the New York City Transit Authority (NYCTA)'s capital budget.
+Funding for the project was provided from the NYCTA's capital budget.
+The Bowling Green station's renovation was supposed to be the first of numerous large-scale station reconstructions in the New York City Subway system.

 At midnight on February 13, 1977, service on the Bowling Green–South Ferry shuttle was discontinued, and the platform and the track used by the shuttle were abandoned.
-Service was discontinued as part of a three-phase cut in service that the NYCTA had begun in 1975 to reduce its operating deficits.
-Despite the discontinuation of the service, the shuttle platform was renovated as part of the station renovation project, receiving new tiling, signage, and refinished flooring.
+The service was discontinued as part of a three-phase cut in service that the NYCTA had begun in 1975 to reduce its operating deficits.
+Despite the discontinuation of the service, the shuttle platform was renovated, receiving new tiling, signage, and refinished flooring.
 Some time after 1983, a fence was installed on the eastern edge of the island platform, which had been used to board trains prior to the opening of the side platform in 1978.